swiftlang/swift-evolution/proposals/NNNN-package-registry-auth.md

 #### `login` API

-SwiftPM will send a HTTP `POST` request to `/login` to validate user credentials provided by the `login` subcommand.
-The request will include an `Authorization` HTTP header constructed as follows:
+SwiftPM will send a HTTP `POST` request to this API to validate user credentials provided by the `login` subcommand.

+The default API path is `/login`, but this [can be overridden](#override-login-url) by providing the full API URL to the `login` subcommand.

+The API request will include an `Authorization` HTTP header constructed as follows:

 * Basic authentication: `Authorization: Basic <base64 encoded username:password>`
 * Token authentication: `Authorization: Bearer <token>`